I live for free.

 Stop thinking like a homeowner already!
 Shift your mindset to think like an investor.

-It starts with running the numbers.
+It starts with running the numbers on your prospective real estate investment.
 You can use a rental income calculator to forecast your rental cash flow on the property, even though you’ll be living there yourself.
 But we actually built a separate house hacking calculator to estimate your housing costs for any property.

 Make sure you understand the fundamentals of forecasting cash flow.
-You need to know how to estimate expenses like vacancy rate, maintenance, repairs, property management costs, and so on.
+You need to know how to estimate expenses like vacancy rate, future property taxes, maintenance, repairs, property management costs, and so on.

 Video: How to House Hack

-While house hacking is indisputably awesome, it’s now without its cons.
+While house hacking is indisputably awesome, it’s not without its cons.

 It’s not always easy to wear multiple hats.